matter-labs/era-consensus/spec/protocol-spec/README.md

  be violated.

  - [n6f1b2](./n6f1b2.qnt) is the protocol instance for `N=6`, `F=1`, and two
- Byzantines replica.
+ Byzantine replicas.
 Two Byzantine replicas have the critical mass to partition the correct replicas.
 Some invariants such as `agreement_inv` are violated in this instance.